imagej/imagej.github.io/_pages/N2V.md

 There are two ways to predict from a trained model.

-You can <b>open the model directly</b>:
+You can <b>open the model directly</b>: {% include thumbnail src='/images/pages/N2v-modelpredict-parameters.png' title='N2V prediction from model parameters'%}
-{% capture title%}
- N2V prediction from model parameters
-{% endcapture %}
-{% include thumbnail src='/images/pages/N2v-modelpredict-parameters.png' title=title %}

 1. Start Fiji
 2. Open an image you want to denoise and for which you have a pretrained model available as ZIP file